henryyuhsiufeng/NotesOnOS/EXAM_1_NOTES/E1_NOTES_2.md

     - Each sempahore supports a queue of processes that are waiting to access a critical section
     - No busy waiting!
 Threads sleep inside down() until they have the resource

-## Monitors
-- Encapsulate shared data
-    - Collect related shared data into an object/module
-- Allow operations on the shared data
-- Provide mutual exclusion
-- Allow threads to synchronize in the critical section
-- Use over locks when there is more threads to take action and when there is more than one resource available

 - When to use semaphores
     - Mutual exclusion
     - control access to a pool of resources (more than one resource)